dankelley/oce/inst/joss/paper.md

 Oceanographic field experiments often employ a suite of instrument types, each reporting data in a different format.
 Many of these formats are complex and difficult to decode.
-Although manufacturers usually provide software for accessing data produced by their instruments, it tends to be proprietary and closed-source.
-This is a problem for researchers seeking to analyse their data in novel ways, or combine data from multiple instruments.
-The `oce` package [@kelley__aut_oce_2021] addresses such issues by providing functions that handle dozens of data formats.
-In addition, it facilitates specialized calculations and data displays that are particular to the discipline.
-Since `oce` is written in the R language [@ihaka_r_1996;@r_core_team_introduction_2021], it forms a link to an array of more general tools that oceanographers may need in their work [@kelley_oceanographic_2018].
+Manufacturers usually provide software for accessing data produced by their instruments, but it is usually proprietary and closed-source, making it difficult for researchers to analyse their data in novel ways or to combine data from multiple instruments.
+The `oce` package [@kelley__aut_oce_2021] addresses such issues with functions that handle dozens of data formats.
+It also has facilities for the specialized calculations and data displays that are particular to oceanography.
+Since `oce` is written in the R language [@ihaka_r_1996;@r_core_team_introduction_2021], it forms a link to a vast array of general tools that oceanographers use in their work [@kelley_oceanographic_2018].

 # Overview